 NOTE: These messages are accepted by the UE without integrity protection, as in certain situations they are sent by the network before security can be activated.

+Additionally, a UE in EMM-SERVICE-REQUEST-INITIATED state which is neither attached for emergency bearer services nor has an active PDN connection for emergency bearer services, shall discard the following messages when received without integrity protection:

+- AUTHENTICATION REQUEST; and

+- IDENTITY REQUEST.

 All ESM messages are integrity protected.